Updated: August 8, 2017

 Time management is important for busy homemakers.
 How you manage your time can determine if you have a smooth-running home or one that’s in constant turmoil.

 But until you know exactly where your time goes, it’s hard to organize your days.
-Hooley recommends tracking your time for a week to understand how you spend it.
+Hooley suggests tracking your time for a week to understand how you spend it.

 “Learn to think of your day in sections,” she said, “… morning, afternoon, evening.
 It’s important to learn where pockets of time are and how to make the best use of them.”